shaloo/docs.arcana/docs/relnotes/rn-main-auth-v1.0.3.md

 ### Social Provider: AWS Cognito

-{{config.extra.arcana.product_name}} now allows Web3 apps to configure AWS Cognito as the social provider for user authentication.
+{{config.extra.arcana.sdk_name}} now allows Web3 apps to configure AWS Cognito as the social provider for user authentication.
 See [[build-iam-cognito-auth|how to onboard users via Cognito]] for details.

 ### New API: showWallet()